wayne-kirk-schmidt/sumologic-cmdlets/readme.md

         git clone git@github.com:wks-sumo-logic/sumologic-cmdlets.git

-    This will create a new folder sumologic-toshokan
+    This will create a new folder

-    6. Change into the sumologic-cmdlets folder.
-Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses):
+    6. Change into this folder.
+Type the following to install all the package dependencies (this may take a while as this will download all of the libraries it uses):

         pipenv install